 I just delivered a piece Leaving/Living the Netherlands in Dutch, in collaboration with Mirjam Linschooten, my colleague from the DAI.
 The text is a shorten text of the speech “Be normal or Be Gone”, made by Mark Rutte, the Dutch PM.
 During our first Southern Wave broadcast in Mexico City, I read a really long text by Walter Mignolo in Spanish, which is a language I do not speak — reflecting on my time and experience there — where I realized that it was the first time I was expected to speak a foreign language.
 As an English speaker, I always assume how people should speak English.
 It is my final month in the Netherlands after living here for a year and a half, I realized that I was also never really expected to learn Dutch.

 I suppose, this time I am also really reflecting on my time and experience having lived in the Netherlands.
-To be continued… and if you’re free, please tune in to Southern Wave Radio!
+And if you’re free, please tune in to Southern Wave Radio!

 Oh Venice!
 It’s been wonderful!
 It’s been a pleasure — only art and pleasure.
 This is a trip very much needed.
 Besides the fact that I do need a short break from my thesis, it was nice to meet and talk to people at the Venice Biennale.
 More importantly, to find some kind of inspiration for my final presentation at the DAI.